-This article explains the trademark protection services that are available through Openprovider: the DPML (Domains Protected Marks List) of portfolio registry Donuts and the TREx (Trademark Registry Exchange) of the Trademark Clearinghouse.
+This article explains the trademark protection services that are available through Openprovider: the TREx (Trademark Registry Exchange) of the Trademark Clearinghouse, the DPML (Domains Protected Marks List) of portfolio registry Donuts and the Uni EPS (Extended Protection Service) of portfolio registry Uniregistry.
 This article lists the details of each service, including the covered extensions and pricing.

 This article contains the following sections: